 Ophthalmic photographers are trained ophthalmic medical personnel in ophthalmic medical technology and have also received additional formal and informal specialized training to perform a variety of ophthalmic photography imaging and other diagnostic tests.
 Ophthalmic photographers assist ophthalmology department physicians, and other medical personnel to evaluate eye clinic patients.
 In addition to their routine and primary duties, they participate in various ophthalmology researches and studies; e.g., Diabetes related retinal diseases.

-- Performs digital and film color fundus photography;
+- Perform digital and film color fundus photography

-- Performs angiograms – intravenous fluorescein angiography (IVFA) and indocyanine green (ICG);
+- Perform angiograms – intravenous fluorescein angiography (IVFA) and indocyanine green (ICG)

 - Provide training and orientations to faculty, fellows, residents, and ophthalmic technicians;

 - Perform various study protocol digital and film photography and imaging.